 The right approach depends on your personal preferences, math, your family status, spousal income and more.

 Here’s a simple rule to use.
-If you owe less than 1.5 times your household income (or will soon) and work in a private practice, then go ahead and pay down your debt.
+If you owe less than 1.5 times your household income (or will soon) and work in private practice with internal medicine or surgeries, then go ahead and pay down your debt.
 Refinance with one of the cash back bonus links at this page and you’ll get something in the 2.5% to 5% range where more of your money will go to principal instead of interest.

-The other route is using Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE).
+The other route is using Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE) to make your Doctor of Veterinary Medicine Degree more affordable.

 Notice I didn’t say Income-Based Repayment (IBR), Extended, Graduated, or Standard.
 That’s because they’re awful plans yet I constantly see veterinarians using them.
 If that’s you, please contact us as I’m almost sure we could save you money.
 I’ve seen dozens of vets throwing away thousands of dollars with extremely inefficient student loan repayment.
 Don’t be one of them.